bsmith89/strain-corr/doc/manuscript/manuscript.md

 diversity.
 Widely used tools for analyzing metagenomic data can accurately quantify the abundance of species present in a microbial community, but often fall short in characterizing variation in gene content between strains [@plazaonateMSPminerAbundancebasedReconstitution2019a].
 As a result, it is challenging to study the functional consequences of strain-level variation in the gut microbiome.

-The most common way to study microbial gene content _in situ_ is to quantify the gene families present in shotgun metagenomes—an approach referred to as "pangenome profiling".
+The most common way to study microbial gene content _in situ_ is to quantify the gene families present in shotgun metagenomes, an approach referred to as "pangenome profiling".
 Pangenome profiling estimates the mean sequencing depth---sometimes called vertical coverage---of a gene family as the mean number of reads aligning to each base of a